gnieboer/tsp-redesign/pages/making-contributions/contribution-limits.md

 # Know your limits

 Each year, the Internal Revenue Service (IRS) determines the limit of contributions, also called elective deferrals, you can make to your TSP account.
-Below are the **2018** IRC limits and additional information to keep you informed.
+Below are the **2018** IRS limits and additional information to keep you informed.

 **Select an option and take a look.**